Skip to content

 Build your own task

 You can easily add your own task to Fractal.
-Start with the task templates or read up on the task building documentation.
+Fractal can run Linux executables that follow its task API, as defined in the task building documentation.

 Examples